 - '02' - IMS data channel is allowed and allowed to be setup simultaneously while establishing an IMS session

 - All other values are RFU

-NOTE: See Management object as defined in 3GPP TS 24.275[47].
+NOTE1: See Management object as defined in 3GPP TS 24.275[47].

+NOTE2: The coding '01' and '02' are not applicable to the standalone IMS data channel session establishment.